greentfrapp/task-embeddings/data/README.md

 ## Additional Notes

-When running experiments, the `make_data_tensor` method in `data_generator.py` actually generates 2e+5 training tasks by randomly selecting combinations samples to make N-way k-shot tasks.
+When running experiments, the `make_data_tensor` method in `data_generator.py` actually generates 2e+5 training tasks by randomly selecting combinations of classes and samples to make N-way k-shot tasks.
 This can take a while, possibly more than 30 minutes for CIFAR-FS and MiniImageNet.

 An alternative is to generate a set of 2e+5 training tasks once, save the list of filenames as a pickle file and then load from this file when running experiments.
 This is significantly faster, taking less than a minute to load after the first time.